To vote in any UK elections you must be registered on the electoral register.

 You can go along to the polling station with whoever you like, but only those registered to vote at that station will be able to go inside.

 Children are welcome at polling stations.
-While your child must not mark the ballot paper for you, you'll will be allowed to take them into the polling booth with you.
+While your child must not mark the ballot paper for you, you'll be allowed to take them into the polling booth with you.

 Animals, apart from assistance dogs, are not usually allowed inside polling stations, so will need to be secured outside if you do decide to take them with you.